 For me personally, this is a really big year with huge potential.
 There’s not much room for error so I need to be at the top of my game.
 In order to do that, I must prepare.

 If you don’t already have a ritual in place, I promise you my new year’s preparation stack will be immensely valuable to you.
-I have tried to include as many actionable links/tools as well to help with each outlined task.
+I have tried to include as many actionable links and tools as well to help with each outlined task.
 If you already have a ritual, check below to see if there’s anything else you can add to your stack.

-Where did you land on your goals for 2014?
-Did you achieve some? all?
+Where did you land on your goals for last year?
+Did you achieve some of them?
+All of them?
 Do you even remember your goals?
-Before you get into setting your new goals for 2015 take some time to look at the status of your goals for 2014.
+Before you get into setting your new goals for this year, take some time to look at the status of your goals for the previous year.

-One of the first things you should do is reflect on the progress you’ve made and the things you did well in 2014.
+One of the first things you should do is reflect on the progress you’ve made and the things you did well throughout the year.
 What were your big wins?
 Did you have any unexpected victories?
 Many times we make ourselves so busy that we barely celebrate our accomplishments.
 Make sure you take time to recognize your accomplishments and reward yourself for them.

 Are you done patting yourself on the back yet?
-Because I bet you also messed up a lot this year as well.
-You likely made some mistakes or failed miserable at some goals and now is the time to admit to yourself the areas where you’ve dropped the ball in 2014.
-More importantly is understanding why you messed up.
-Admitting and recognizing faults is the only way to help yourself in the future.
+Because I bet you also messed up a lot this year, as well.
+You likely made some mistakes or failed miserably at some goals and now is the time to admit to yourself the areas where you’ve dropped the ball.
+More importantly, understand why you messed up: Admitting and recognizing faults is the only way to help yourself in the future.

-After you’ve taken some time to reflect on your goals, your achievements and your failures for 2014, it’s time to move on.
-Take the lessons from everything and let’s dive into 2015 preparations.
+After you’ve taken some time to reflect on your goals, your achievements and your failures for the past year, it’s time to move on.
+Take the lessons from everything and let’s dive into this year’s preparations.

-First thing’s first.
-There’s some housework to get done.
-If you run an online business your income and livelihood could be severely compromised by a hacker or a rogue ex with your password.
+First thing’s first, there’s some housework to get done.
+If you run an online business your income and livelihood could be severely compromised by a hacker or a rogue ex-colleague with your password.
 Even if you don’t run an online business having your account compromised is no fun and huge headaches.
 It’s time to protect your assets.
+For more online business security tips, check out our How to Bulletproof Your Online Business article.

-In 2014, a lot of businesses were hacked and there were a lot of vulnerabilities discovered.
-The fact is, your passwords aren’t secure and that’s precisely why you MUST get into the habit of changing them.
+So many businesses get hacked and even more discover vulnerabilities throughout the year.
+The fact is, your passwords aren’t secure and that’s precisely why you MUST get into the habit of changing and strengthening them.

 But before you go and change your passwords, there’s one absolutely critical thing you must do first.
 You MUST turn on 2-factor authentication for your email if it’s available (like Gmail).
 If you’re like many people, you likely use an account like Gmail and have other email addresses filtered through it.
 This means that for any online service you use, your recovery emails (if you forget your password) go to your Gmail account.
-That means, if someone gets into your email, they can change every other password.
-Furthermore, since they have access you all your email, they can easily find out exactly what services you are signed up to.
-Think about that for a second.
-It’s scary.
+That means, if someone gets into your email, they can change every other password you have.
+Furthermore, since they have access you all of your emails, they can easily find out exactly what services you are signed up to.
+Think about that for a second: It’s scary.

-Here’s a short explainer video for those that don’t know what 2 factor authentication is:
+Here’s a short explanation video for those who don’t know what 2-factor authentication is:

-Unfortunately, you can’t use two-factor authentication everywhere on the web just yet.
-However, many services have begun implemented it.
-Here are some of the more popular services that support two-factor authentication along with a link to where to go to set it up:
+Unfortunately, you can’t use 2-factor authentication everywhere on the web just yet.
+However, many services have begun to implement it.
+Here are some of the more popular services that support 2-factor authentication along with links to go to set it up:

 - Google/Gmail: You can enable it here, or check out Google’s documentation for more info.